alephjs/alephjs.org/pages/docs/advanced-features/jsx-magic.md

 ## Custom Scripts

-Aleph.js allows you to add custom scripts to your app, and those _scripts_ will be appended to the **html body** at build time:
+Aleph.js allows you to add custom scripts to your app, and these _scripts_ will be appended to the **html body** at build time.

 ```tsx
 import React from 'https://esm.sh/react'